Cappahccino/SB-MCP/README.md

   - Invoke Edge Functions
   - Pass payloads to functions

+- Server features:
+  - Automatic port selection (will find an available port if the default is in use)

 ## Installation

 ### Option 1: Install from npm (recommended)

+The package is published on npm!
 You can install it globally with:

 ```bash
 npm install -g supabase-mcp